 Having a cerebral narcissistic husband, especially a high functioning one, can be incredibly challenging for various reasons, which may be apparent in this person’s account of her relationship:

 “My husband of 40 years died last year.
 I just recently discovered by all that I read that he was a cerebral narcissist.
 He was also an alcoholic and passive-aggressive.
 We dated for 1 year with all the great stuff.
 Got married and 9 months later I got pregnant.
 Sex was fine until 1-2 months before she was born.
 After her birth, he turned on a dime.
 No more sex–started fights every night and then he just got meaner and then verbally and physically abusive.
 I did all the right things by leaving at times and calling the police and even had a court order of protection 1 time.”

-“My question is he never came back sexually except 1 time to get pregnant with my 2nd daughter.
-I know he was into p**n and nothing came up as far as him having any affairs.
+“My question is he never came back intimately except 1 time to get pregnant with my 2nd daughter.
+I know he was into adult content and nothing came up as far as him having any affairs.
 How is this possible?
 He never discarded me or threatened to leave.
 Just told me once if I left him he would prove that I was an incompetent mother.
 Scare tactic.
 He just devalued me.
 He was a surgeon and a highly functioning narc and alcoholic.
 Excelled in his profession.
 Why did he not want to leave ??
 How can somebody live like this ??
 No intimacy—lived to work–major supply.
 I stayed because of my faith—and I knew he could be very vindictive.
 After reading all the other posts about being discarded I wonder why he never threatened to leave.
 Seemed content just to be married may be for appearance sake.”